syedayazsa/iris-prediction-service/README.md

 # Iris Species Prediction Service
 A production-ready machine learning service that predicts Iris flower species using a RandomForest classifier.
 The service includes a REST API, a Gradio web interface, and comprehensive tests.
 The system is designed with production-grade features including structured JSON logging, health monitoring, and containerized deployment options.
 It implements best practices for ML serving including input validation, error handling, and batch predictions.

+Below is the high level architecture diagram of the system:

 ![System Architecture](./misc/system_architecture.png)

 ## Table of Contents